Miami Marlins starting pitcher Caleb Smith (31) Credit: Brad Penner-USA TODAY Sports

 In his limited work since being activated from the DL last week, Hernandez has featured a fastball right around 91 mph, a changeup around 84 mph, as well as a slider he’s mixed in sparingly.
 Opponents are whiffing on just about 10% of their swings, which is terrible, but once again, we’re working with a small sample.

-As for the line movement, the Dodgers, who were -160 at Bookmaker when Smith was scratched, reopened at -190 while Miami moved from +144 to +160.
+As for the line movement, the Dodgers, who were -160 when Smith was scratched, reopened at -190 while Miami moved from +144 to +160.
 This corresponds with about a 4% swing in implied probability.

 Anyone who bet on the total will receive their money back with the pitching change and may be interested to know that the total went from 7 to 7.5 following the move.